NarenDawar/unitize/README.md

 ![Test Status](https://github.com/NarenDawar/unitize/workflows/Tests/badge.svg)

 unitize is a Python package that provides convenient utilities for converting between various units of measurement.
-It includes converters for length, mass, temperature, time, and volume, making it easy to perform accurate conversions in your Python applications.
+It includes converters for length, mass, temperature, time, speed, pressure, and volume, making it easy to perform accurate conversions in your Python applications.

 ## Installation